zuuraidrisova/RestAssuredProject/src/test/java/day11_HowToHandleDynamicData/day16.md

     }
   }
 }

-From our end , we will usually get the schema from the developer. src/test/resources
+From our end , we will usually get the schema from the developer and add it to src/test/resources as .json type of file

 Steps :

 Add the file called singleSpartan.json under src/test/resources folder.

 Add RestAssured JsonSchema validation dependency to your pom file

 <dependency>
       <groupId>io.rest-assured</groupId>
       <artifactId>json-schema-validator</artifactId>
       <version>4.3.1</version>
       <scope>test</scope>
 </dependency>

 Add below static import
 import static io.restassured.module.jsv.JsonSchemaValidator.*;

-Write your regular restassured assertion under then section add below part.. then().body( matchesJsonSchemaInClasspath("singleSpartanSchema.json") ) How to do Json Schema Validation in Postman
+Write your regular restAssured assertion under then section add below part..

+then().body( matchesJsonSchemaInClasspath("singleSpartanSchema.json") )

+How to do Json Schema Validation in Postman
 Tiny Validator